kfdm/paultraylor.net/experience.md

 At WeGame I was the lead web engineer where my responsibilities covered work on the main web site, media processing system, and server infrastructure .

-* Worked with other developers to rewrite entire WeGame site which was launched in November 2008
+* Worked with other developers to rewrite entire WeGame site which was launched in November 2008 using the Kohana framework
-* Wrote core of video processing system and continue to maintain media processing infrastructure
+* Wrote core of video processing system and continue to maintain media processing infrastructure using Python and FFMpeg
-* Wrote system for deploying code to remote servers
+* Wrote system for deploying code to remote servers using subversion then switching to git
 * Wrote admin system used by staff to control various aspects of running WeGame.com
-* Configuration and management of servers used to run WeGame (web,database,media processing)
+* Configuration and management of servers used to run WeGame (Web, Database, Media, Utility)

-Tools Used: PHP, Python, FFMpeg, jQuery, SphinxSE
+#### Tools Used
+ * PHP
+ * Python
+ * MySQL
+ * jQuery
+ * FFMpeg
+ * SphinxSE
+ * Nagios
+ * Git
+ * Mac OS X
+ * RHEL 5

 ### [Department of Soil Science - North Carolina State University](http://www.soil.ncsu.edu/)